About the Partnership

 The Partnership for Patients is focused on making hospital care safer, more reliable, and less costly through the achievement of two goals:

 - Improving Care Transitions.
-By the end of 2014, preventable complications during a transition from one care setting to another would be decreased so that all hospital readmissions would be reduced by 20% compared to 2010.
-Achieving this goal would mean more than 1.6 million patients will recover from illness without suffering a preventable complication requiring re-hospitalization within 30 days of discharge.
+Preventing complications during a transition from one care setting to another would be decreased so that all hospital readmissions would be reduced.

 Patient Safety Areas of Focus